So, if you’ve landed on this post, you’re probably wondering about The Hating Game’s Parent Guide.

 Based on Sally Thorne’s bestselling novel, the book has been a hit with readers ever since its release in 2016, and given its popularity, a movie adaptation followed in 2021.

-While the book has some steamy scenes between our main characters, Lucy Hutton (Lucy Hale) and Joshua Templeman.
-(Austin Stowell) you’re probably wondering if those hot scenes made it to the screen.
+While the book has some steamy scenes between our main characters, Lucy Hutton (Lucy Hale) and Joshua Templeman (Austin Stowell), you’re probably wondering if those hot scenes made it to the screen.
 You’ll need to keep reading to find out.

-Disclaimer: This blog post contains minor spoilers for The Hating Game.
+Spoiler: This blog post contains minor spoilers for The Hating Game.

 What is The Hating Game About?

-If you’re unfamiliar with the story, The Hating Game follows two people who work at rival publishing companies.
+If you’re unfamiliar with the story, The Hating Games, it follows two people who work at rival publishing companies.
+However, their lives completely change when their companies merge, and Lucy and Joshua are forced to work opposite each other.

-But they both soon realise neither wants to work under the other, so they make a bet: whoever does not get the job has to quit.
+They both soon realise neither wants to work under the other, so they make a bet: whoever does not get the job has to quit.
+But there’s certainly more to the story.

 Initially, Lucy sees Joshua as nothing more than a cold office enemy, while he views her as a distraction.
+However, they realise they couldn’t be more wrong.

-What is The Hating Game’s Parents Guide?
+What is The Hating Games Parents Guide?

 Sex & Nudity: The film includes moderate sexual content, such as a scene featuring a naked male backside.